zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/efcore/efcore-devart-oracle-provider.md

 PM> Install-Package Z.EntityFramework.Extensions.EFCore
 ```

-You can also install EFE by right-clicking on your project in Solution Explorer and select **Manage Nuget Packages...**.
+You can also install EFE by right-clicking on your project in Solution Explorer and selecting **Manage NuGet Packages...**.

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/entityframework-extensions.net/images/efcore-devart-oracle-1.png" alt="EFcore devart Oracle">

 Search for **Z.EntityFramework.Extensions** and install the latest version by pressing the install button.
-It will also install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/), it doesn't have additional logic that won't apply to all scenarios.
+It will also install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/), which doesn't have additional logic that won't apply to all scenarios.

-For example, EF Core will need to know what database or datastore you plan on working with and those providers are in individual packages.
+For example, EF Core will need to know what database or datastore you plan on working with and who those providers are in individual packages.

 ## Register EF Core Provider

-For DevArt Oracle, first, we need to install [dotConnect for Oracle Professional Trial](https://www.devart.com/dotconnect/oracle/download.html) to start your 30 days trial period.
+For DevArt Oracle, first, we need to install [dotConnect for Oracle Professional Trial](https://www.devart.com/dotconnect/oracle/download.html) to start your 30-day trial period.

-Once the installation is completed then install [Devart.Data.Oracle.EFCore](https://www.nuget.org/packages/Devart.Data.Oracle.EFCore) in your project using **Package Manager Console** window.
+Once the installation is completed, install [Devart.Data.Oracle.EFCore](https://www.nuget.org/packages/Devart.Data.Oracle.EFCore) in your project using **Package Manager Console** window.
 It will get all the packages required for EF Core.

 ```csharp
 PM> Install-Package Devart.Data.Oracle.EFCore